bedops/bedops/docs/content/reference/file-management/sorting/sort-bed.rst

 Input
 -----

-The :ref:`sort-bed` utility requires one or more three-column BED file(s).
+The ``sort-bed`` utility requires one or more three-column BED file(s).
 Support for common headers (such as `UCSC BED track headers <http://genome.ucsc.edu/FAQ/FAQformat.html#format1>`_) is included, although headers will be stripped from the output.

 ------
 Output
 ------

-The :ref:`sort-bed` utility sends sorted BED data to standard output, which can be redirected to a file or piped to other utilities, including core BEDOPS utilities like :ref:`bedops` and :ref:`bedmap`.
+The ``sort-bed`` utility sends sorted BED data to standard output, which can be redirected to a file or piped to other utilities, including core BEDOPS utilities like :ref:`bedops` and :ref:`bedmap`.
 Sort order is defined by a lexicographical sort on chromosome name, a numerical sort on start coordinates, a numerical sort on stop coordinates where there are start matches, and finally a lexicographical sort on the remainder of the BED element (if additional columns are present).

 =====
 Usage